schoero/swissqrbill/doc/api.md

 However the default values are changed to use the default page size provided in the constructor options.

-### addQRBill()
+### addQRBill([size])
+ - size - `string: "A4" | "A6/5"` size of the new page if not enough space is left for the QR slip. *optional*, *default* `"A6/5"`.

-Adds the QR Bill to the bottom of the current page if there is enough space, otherwise it will be added as a standalone A6/5 page.
+Adds the QR Slip to the bottom of the current page if there is enough space, otherwise it will create a new page with the specified size and add it to the bottom of this page.
 > **Note:** This function is automatically called when the option autoGenerate is set to true.

 ### addTable(table)